What is a 995 Motion?

 Attorneys who successfully argue for a dismissal will be able to have some of the charges or all of the charges their client is facing dropped.
 When the attempt is unsuccessful and the trial judge determines there is no reason to drop charges against a defendant, that doesn’t mean the defendant is out of options.

 A defendant’s California defense lawyer can file an appeal on their behalf.
 The window for appealing the decision is narrow; therefore if enough evidence warrants the petition it is critical that a defendant’s Southern California defense lawyer not delay.

 Speak with a California Criminal Defense Attorney Today

 The Los Angeles criminal defense lawyers at the Manshoory Law Group are dedicated to providing defendants with effective and meticulous criminal defense strategies custom-tailored to their specific needs.
-Call the Manshoory Law Group today to schedule a free case evaluation at 877-977-7750.
+Call our attorneys at Manshoory Law Group to schedule a free case evaluation at 877-977-7750.